-Download the Stealth Game example from [MELANIE LINK TO THE STEALTH PROJECT HERE PLEASE!].
+Download the Stealth Game example from the Marketplace.
+See the instructions above for more information.

 Once loaded, play through the example (in the editor) a few times, making sure to thoroughly explore the map.

 Think about the layout and the game mechanics present in the Stealth Game.
 What kind of relationship exists between them?